Top 4D Reconstruction Behavior Generation Ablation Motion Denoising

 Acknowledgments

-We would like to thank Rawal Khirodkar, Junxuan Li, Alexander Richard, Michael Zollhoefer, Kris Kitani, and Yaser Sheikh for discussion and valuable suggestions, and Codec Avatars Pilots Team for helping with data collection.
+We would like to thank Rawal Khirodkar, Junxuan Li, Alexander Richard, Michael Zollhoefer, Kris Kitani, and Yaser Sheikh for discussion and valuable suggestions, and Codec Avatars Team for helping with data collection.